Cloudera to go private in $5.3B deal

 Premium

 The $5.3 billion price tag represents a purchase price of $16 per share, a 24% premium on last Friday’s closing price, as the acquirers try to convince shareholders to greenlight the sale.

-The agreement also includes a 30-day “go shop” period which ends on July 1, which allows Cloudera to explore alternative deals should other interested parties emerge.
+Cloudera’s impending acquisition comes on the same day as it revealed two acquisitions of its own when it snapped up SaaS companies Datacoral and Cazena, a move that will help Cloudera accelerate its “move beyond big data and into self-service.”

+Patrick Moorhead, principal analyst at Moor insights & Strategy, said that going private is a good move for Cloudera, as it gives it the capital and flexibility to “dive head first into SaaS.”

+“The company invented the entire concept of a data life cycle, implemented initially on-premises, then extended to private and public clouds,” Moorhead said.
+“It has been doing really well, but to get into SaaS quickly before the aperture shuts required it to go private.
+I am expecting an incredible amount of investment to build out this new capability that I don’t think the public markets would have appreciated.
+Adding Enterprise SaaS opens it up to all non-IT audiences like business leaders and department data jockeys.”

 All going well, Cloudera said that it expects the transaction to close some time in the second half of 2021.
+However, the terms of the acquisition agreement includes a 30-day “go shop” period which ends on July 1, which allows Cloudera to explore alternative deals should other interested parties emerge.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: